biotz/academy/docs/Reference guides/Developer API.md

 Here you can see the different data related to the developer API.

 # Reference data
-The API documentation with every available endpoint is <a href="https://api.biotz.io/docs/ui/index.html#/" target="_self">here</a>.
+The API documentation with every available endpoint is [here](https://api.biotz.io/docs/ui/index.html#/).
 If you want to know how to authorize correctly before consuming the API go <a href="/docs/How-to guides/How to create developer API credentials" target="_self">here</a>.

 In order to connect correctly you'll need this data: